 Determine Your AV And Production Needs

 You’ve determined the format of your event, but you still need to produce a show your attendees will remember.
-Hire a professional AV company to make sure all aspects are covered from smooth transitions, commercial breaks, and efficient live streaming.
+Hire a professional AV company to make sure all aspects are covered from smooth transitions, commercial breaks, and efficient live streaming free of connectivity issues.
 Compare a few local companies, so you get the best deal and remember some companies offer their studio in their packages.

 Your speakers are the show.
 They are the most important, and you must be sure they have a virtual experience.
 They need to understand the in’s and out’s and how to position their camera and microphone.
 They MUST be able to keep your audience engaged; otherwise, you’ll notice your attendance count dropping before you reach the halfway point.
 Choose speakers who have similar interests as your organization and people who bring value to your audience.